 Faculty who sponsor student UTRA projects not only benefit from the assistance with a particular research or course development project; they are also energized by the fresh insights that undergraduates bring to their work.
 UTRAs provide faculty with an opportunity to mentor a nascent scholar in their field, a uniquely satisfying form of teaching.
+Faculty sponsoring more than one UTRA proposal (unless team UTRAs) typically only get one award per semester/summer.
+Under extraordinary circumstances, when (1) very strong and clear justifications are made for each submitted proposal, (2) both proposals are deemed fundable by the UTRA Review Committee, and (3) funds are available, proposals beyond the first are wait-listed and may be funded.

 Sponsors of undergraduate collaborations are normally members of the faculty holding teaching appointments.
 Research faculty who wish to sponsor UTRAs should describe their past and current experience working with undergraduates.
 Prospective UTRA sponsors are encouraged to review the Applying for an UTRA section of this website for instructions and insight into the selection criteria.